Phil Loadholt

-Philip Loadholt Jr. (born January 21, 1986) is a former American football offensive tackle.
-He played college football at Oklahoma, and played for the Minnesota Vikings of the National Football League (NFL) from 2009 until his retirement in 2015.
+Philip Loadholt Jr. (born January 21, 1986) is an American former professional football player who was an offensive tackle and the current offensive line coach for the Mississippi State University.
+He played college football for the Oklahoma Sooners.
+Loadholt was selected by the Minnesota Vikings of the National Football League (NFL) in the second round of the 2009 NFL draft and played for the Vikings from 2009 until his retirement in 2015.
+Prior to joining Colorado's coaching staff, he was an offensive analyst for Oklahoma from 2022 to 2023.
+He also spent time as a player personnel analyst for Ole Miss (2020–21) and UCF (2017).

-High school career
+Early life

 Loadholt attended Fountain Middle School and Fountain-Fort Carson High School in Fountain, Colorado, where he was a two-way lineman, team captain and a two-time All-State selection.
 His senior year of football ended in the second round to Palisade High School; in that match-up, he played against another two-time All-State selection, Matt Popick.
 In his senior year he also had 113 tackles along with eight touchdowns and was named Colorado Springs Area Player of the Year.
-He obtained a 1.23 GPA throughout his high school career as well.
 Also a standout in basketball and track, Loadholt led Fountain-Fort Carson's basketball team to the state title game when he averaged 17 points, 11 rebounds and three blocks per game.
-In track & field, Loadholt won a state championship title in the discus with a throw of 48.23 meters (158-2), and was a state runner-up in the shot put with a personal-best of 16.44 meters (53-10).
+In track & field, Loadholt won a state championship title in the discus with a throw of 48.23 meters (158–2), and was a state runner-up in the shot put with a personal-best of 16.44 meters (53–10).

-He originally committed to play college football at the Colorado, but did not qualify academically, and therefore he headed to junior college.
+He originally committed to play college football at Colorado, but did not qualify academically, and therefore he headed to junior college.